Fixman problem revisited: When fluctuations of inflated ideal polymer loop are non-Gaussian?: Abstract

 \section{Abstract}

-We consider statistics of a planar ideal polymer loop of length $L$ with a fixed gyration radius, $R_g$, paying attention to a strongly inflated regime, when $R_g$ is slightly less than the radius of a fully inflated ring, $\frac{L}{2\pi}$.
-Specifically, we study analytically and using off-lattice Monte-Carlo simulations relative fluctuations of chain monomers in ensemble of Brownian loops.
-We have shown that fluctuations in the inflated regime are Gaussian with the critical exponent $\gamma = \frac{1}{2}$.
-However, if we insert inside the inflated loop the impenetrable disc of radius $R_g$, the fluctuations become non-Gaussian with the critical exponent $\gamma=\frac{1}{3}$ typical for the Kardar-Parisi-Zhang universality class.
+We consider statistics of a planar ideal polymer loop of length $L$ in a large deviation regime, when a gyration radius, $R_g$, is slightly less than the radius of a fully inflated ring, $\frac{L}{2\pi}$.
+Specifically, we study analytically and via off-lattice Monte-Carlo simulations relative fluctuations of chain monomers in ensemble of Brownian loops.
+We have shown that these fluctuations in the regime with fixed large gyration radius are Gaussian with the critical exponent $\gamma = \frac{1}{2}$.
+However, if we insert inside the inflated loop the impenetrable disc of radius $R_d=R_g$, the fluctuations become non-Gaussian with the critical exponent $\gamma=\frac{1}{3}$ typical for the Kardar-Parisi-Zhang universality class.